sematext/docs/docs/logs/pipelines.md

 Imagine we have a message field:
-`Got document of 142 kb from 255.35.244.0` and that we want to extract number of kilobytes.
-The script could be something like:
+`Got document of 142 kb from 255.35.244.0` and that we want to extract the number of kilobytes.
+The script might look something like:

 ```java
 int kbIdx = ((String)doc['message']).indexOf(' kb');